Matrix integrals $\&$ finite holography: Introduction

 For $m\geq 2$, $\mathcal{M}_{2m-1,2}$ is a non-unitary two-dimensional CFT consisting of $(m-1)$ distinct Virasoro primaries, each accompanied with an infinite tower of Virasoro descendants.
 The conformal dimensions of the Virasoro primaries are increasingly negative, with the highest being the vanishing conformal dimension of the identity operator.
 While the norm of the Virasoro primaries of $\mathcal{M}_{2m-1,2}$ is positive, the norm of the Virasoro descendants is negative, leading to the non-unitarity of the models.
 We note that the non-unitary minimal models $\mathcal{M}_{2m-1,2}$ are related to integrable lattice models.
 The Lee-Yang singularity \cite{LeeYang} characterising the zeroes of the partition function of the Ising model in an imaginary magnetic field in the thermodynamic limit has been identified with $\mathcal{M}_{5,2}$ \cite{Cardy:1985yy}.
 On the other side $\mathcal{M}_{7,2}$ has been conjectured \cite{vonGehlen:1994rp} to correspond to the tricritical phase (the crossing point of the three lowest energy levels) of a generalisation of the Ising model with three state classical variables, known as the Blume-Capel model \cite{Blume}.

 As explored extensively throughout this work, an important piece of evidence in establishing the conjectured duality between MMI and Liouville theory coupled to $\mathcal{M}_{2m-1,2}$ is the matching of critical exponents between MMI and the continuum theory.
 We uncover the relation between the continuum theory on an $S^2$ topology and the explicit form of the MMI through its (finite) coupling dependence in the leading order planar expansion, as well as its perturbative multi-vertex expansion.

-This approach is orthogonal and complementary to the approach in \cite{Moore:1991ir, Moore:1991ag, Belavin:2014hsa, Belavin:2008kv} where the authors compare correlation functions of integrated operators (correlation numbers) to analogous quantities in the matrix integral.
+A more expansive and in some ways orthogonal direction has been pursued in \cite{Moore:1991ir, Moore:1991ag, Belavin:2014hsa, Belavin:2005af, Belavin:2008kv}.
+The authors compare correlation functions of integrated operators (correlation numbers) to analogous quantities in the matrix integral.
 In our analysis of the partition function of the continuum theory we are turning on a single operator at finite coupling of the minimal model, the calculation of correlation numbers involves turning on multiple operators with an infinitesimal coupling.

-MMI have also made an appearance, initiated by \cite{Saad:2019lba}, in the context of JT gravity \cite{Jackiw:1984je}.
+MMI have also made an appearance, see e.g. \cite{Saad:2019lba,Johnson:2019eik}, in the context of JT gravity \cite{Jackiw:1984je}.
 In that context the continuum theory is studied on manifolds with boundary as compared to our analysis on $S^2$ and more generally on compact Riemann surfaces.

 One of the key motivations of our work is the existence of a semiclassical limit exhibited by Liouville theory coupled to $\mathcal{M}_{2m-1,2}$.
 This is the large $m$ limit, and was first observed in \cite{Zamolodchikov:1982vx}.
 Specifically, upon fixing the area of the physical metric, restricting to an $S^2$ topology, and turning on only the identity operator of $\mathcal{M}_{2m-1,2}$ one finds a round two-sphere geometry as the saddle point solution.
 This is the geometry of Euclidean two-dimensional de Sitter space.
-Two-dimensional de Sitter space supports finiteness \cite{Erik_dS,Dong:2010pm, Banks_dS}, and its conjectured entropy is finite \cite{Gibbons:1977mu}.
+Two-dimensional de Sitter space supports finiteness \cite{Erik_dS,Dong:2010pm, Banks_dS}, and its conjectured entropy is finite \cite{Gibbons:1977mu, Gibbons:1976ue}.